 We work together to be sure you remain within your Window of Tolerance as much as possible.
 It is normal to experience challenging feelings at times during the EMDR Process.
 Our goal is to minimize this and provide you with extensive distress tolerance tools to better ride the waves of distress.

-Key Important EMDR Terms and Processes for EMDR in Connecticut
+Key Important EMDR Terms and Processes

 Eye Movement: One of the key aspects of EMDR Therapy is bilateral stimulation – two things are stimulated at the same time.
 One method of bilateral stimulation are eye movements which involve you following the EMDR Therapist’s fingers back and forth though your field of vision.
 Bilateral stimulation allows you to safely access disturbing memories to begin reducing the distressing impact in your life.
 This process then leads to desensitization (reduction) and reprocessing of those thoughts and images (explained below).